cncf/tag-security/governance/process.md

   another member of the group who can attend the meeting is familiar with progress in case questions arise.
-    * It's strongly encouraged to include a checklist in the Isssue that shows what has been done and what work remains.
+    * It's strongly encouraged to include a checklist in the Isssue that shows what has been done and what work remains and should include a retrospective as appropriate.

 1. **Pull Requests.** Completed work should result in a Pull Request (PR).
 At minimum, an update to one of the group documents or roadmap indicating that